How to get to the Shimanami kaido cycling route. Guide and route information.

 Food Drink

 There is a restaurant on board if you’re hungry which serves dinner and breakfast.
 The restaurant also serves alcohol.
-I didn’t have dinner on the boat so I’m not sure how the food is but generally the standard of even basic food in Japan is pretty good.
+(Cash only)

 There are a fair few vending machines on board too which have water, soft drinks, ice creams and also some basic food items.